Skip to content

 Node graph image

-This graph consists of two nodes: a Vector Layer Node and a Output Node.
-All it does it displays the contents of the Vector Layer Node in the viewport.
+This graph consists of two nodes: a Vector Layer Node and an Output Node.
+All it does is display the contents of the Vector Layer Node in the viewport.

 Anything you connect to the Output Node will be displayed in the viewport.
-You can think of it as a “final output” of your scene.
+You can think of it as the “final output” of your scene.

 Can I have more outputs than one?